douglasjordan2/dougless/README.md

 - **HTTP Throughput**: > 10,000 requests/second
 - **File I/O**: Comparable to Node.js performance

-### Compatibility Goals
+### Framework Goals
-- Execute Node.js-compatible JavaScript applications
-- Pass 80%+ of Node.js core module tests
+- Serve as the foundation for a WebSocket-powered full-stack framework
+- Provide a custom plugin system for extending framework capabilities
-- Support major JavaScript frameworks (Express.js basics)
+- Support ES6+ JavaScript through build-time transpilation to ES5
+- Create a new paradigm for web development focused on real-time communication

 ---